rstock-co/ruby_tutorial/README.md

 # Ruby Tutorial

-This repo is primarily based on Michael Hartl's "Learn Enough Ruby to be Dangerous".
-Below is an executive summary of the topics I went through in the tutorial *(also see **"my_ruby_notes.md"** to see the notes I took).*
+This repo is primarily based on Michael Hartl's "Learn Enough Ruby to be Dangerous" tutorial.
+Below are the items I went through. (**"my_ruby_notes.md"** contains my notes)*

 ### Section 1:  Intro